django-cms/django-cms/docs/extending_cms/custom_plugins.rst

         name = 'Parent'
         model = ParentPlugin
         allow_children = True  # This enables the parent plugin to accept child plugins
-        # child_classes = ['ChildCMSPlugin']  # You can also specify a list of which plugins are accepted as children,
+        # child_classes = ['ChildCMSPlugin']  # You can also specify a list of plugins that are accepted as children,
                                                 or leave it away completely to accept all

         def render(self, context, instance, placeholder):